brillout/wildcard-api/readme.md

 ### What is Wildcard

-Wildcard is a JavaScript library to create an API for your Node.js server that is consumed by your frontend.
+Wildcard is a JavaScript library to create an API between your Node.js server and your frontend.

 With Wildcard,
 creating an API endpoint is as easy as creating a JavaScript function: